- Clinical science

 - Assess for insulin resistance or type 2 diabetes mellitus → oral glucose tolerance test

-- Assess for hyperlipidemia → measure serum lipids
+- Assess for hyperlipidemia → measure serum lipids and cholesterol

 All conditions that are associated with menstrual cycle changes and signs of virilization should be ruled out before diagnosing PCOS: